WISP for Small Tax Firms: 2026 Compliance Guide

 Testing, Validation, and Annual WISP Updates

-A WISP that documents controls but never validates them provides limited practical protection.
-Federal regulations require regular testing and monitoring of implemented safeguards—and incidents at firms with documented but untested controls typically result in more severe regulatory consequences than incidents at firms with actively maintained security programs.
+A WISP that documents controls but never validates them provides limited practical protection and weakened regulatory standing.
+The FTC Safeguards Rule requires regular testing and monitoring of implemented safeguards.
+When regulators investigate a breach, they examine testing records as evidence of whether the firm took its security program seriously—and incidents at firms with documented but untested controls typically result in more severe consequences than incidents at firms with actively maintained security programs.

 Annual Review Requirements